Observability of fidelity decay at the Lyapunov rate in few-qubit quantum simulations: Introduction

 Specific algorithms using standard gate sets have been proposed for digital quantum simulations of quantized versions of the standard map \cite{georgeot2001exponential}, sawtooth map \cite{benenti2001efficient}, kicked Harper map \cite{levi2004quantum}, tent map \cite{frahm2004quantum}, and baker's map \cite{schack1998using}.

 The quantum baker’s map could be potentially interesting to study because it is the most efficient to implement, requiring only quantum Fourier transforms.
-However, one may need to generalize the form of the baker’s map in order to have enough free parameters to ensure the observability of the Lyapunov regime.
-This paper instead follows the work of Benenti et al. \cite{benenti2001efficient, benenti2002quantum, benenti2003dynamical, benenti2004quantum} in using the second-most resource efficient quantum map, the quantum sawtooth map, which has been shown to have rich dynamics.
-It consists of four steps with $O(n^2)$ gates each, before accounting for topology or converting to gate depth.
-Theoretical studies looking at the quantum sawtooth map have often used $\sim$10 qubits \cite{benenti2004quantum, wang2004stability}, but this work seeks to find the smallest system size for which the Lyapunov exponent is still observable.
+However, one may need to generalize the form of the baker’s map in order to have enough free parameters to avoid localization and ensure the observability of the Lyapunov regime.

+This paper instead continues the pioneering work of Benenti et al. \cite{benenti2001efficient, benenti2002quantum, benenti2003dynamical, benenti2004quantum} in using the second-most resource efficient quantum map, the quantum sawtooth map, which has been shown to have rich dynamics.
+It consists of four steps with $O(n^2)$ gates each, before accounting for qubit topology or converting to gate depth.
+Theoretical studies looking at the quantum sawtooth map have often used $\sim$10 qubits \cite{benenti2004quantum, wang2004stability}, while an experimental realization of this system on the IBM-Q platform has demonstrated its present feasibility on three qubits \cite{pizzamiglio2021dynamical}.
+To bridge theory and experiment, this work seeks to find the smallest system size and largest noise for which the Lyapunov exponent is still observable in this system.

+The most thorough previous study of quantum simulation of the quantum sawtooth map \cite{benenti2004quantum} missed several key observations concerning the Lyapunov exponent which we clarify and combine here.
+First, they did not mention the correct minimum noise condition for observing the Lyapunov exponent, which had been discovered several years before \cite{jacquod2001golden} and will form bound (1) in Sec.~\ref{sec:three_bounds} of this paper.
+Second, their estimate of the border to localization was imprecise and has been improved to form bound (2).
+Third and lastly, they did not recognize the early time regime which is crucial for quantifying the maximum allowable noise in bound (3).
+These details are necessary in the context of few-qubit quantum simulation.